Kalilah is a freelance artist and drawing instructor with over 10 years of experience. She enjoys teaching new artists how to draw.

-After drawing the eyes and nose, the lips should be next.
+When drawing a face, you should first sketch the eyes and nose.
+The lips should be next.
 The primary shape we will be using for this lesson is the oval/ellipse.
 The same rules even apply to drawing a smile.
-This lesson is sure to be interesting!

 Above are a few examples of the many unique lip shapes.
-The first set of lips is fuller at the top & thinner at the bottom with a full cleft.
-The second set has a full bottom & thin top lip.
-The third set of lips is thin.
-Lastly, you have a full, plump set of lips.
+In order from A to D, the first set of lips is thin.
+The second is a set of full, plump lips.
+The third is fuller at the top and thinner at the bottom with a full cleft.
+Lastly, we have a set with a full bottom lip and a thin top lip.

 Take a moment to study and examine the lips before proceeding with the next portion of the lesson.

 Below is a drawing of the front view of the lips.
 Let’s begin!

 - Begin drawing an oval shape with lines straight through the center horizontally and vertically.
 The lines should extend slightly outside the oval.